 UXD is an Solana-native stablecoin that uses basis trading to keep its peg to USD:

 Before we get started, we want to welcome some new team members.
-Since our last post regarding the IDO, we’ve added Dirac, a strategy advisor who joins us from a hedge fund, three front-end devs (two full-time, one part-time), one UI/UX designer (full-time), and one smart contract dev (full-time).
+Since our last post regarding the IDO, we have added a strategy advisor, three front-end devs (two full-time, one part-time), one UI/UX designer (full-time), and one smart contract dev (full-time).
 This brings the UXD team up to 11 full-time and 4 part-time members!
 The UXD team will continue to expand as we hit key milestones in our roadmap.

 First, an update on development and UXD’s projected launch timeline.
 The team has been working hard to complete UXD’s smart contract code to hand off to security auditors.
 This code is now complete and we’ve contracted two security audit firms, and they will begin providing feedback and testing for vulnerabilities in the coming days.
 We’re also internally testing our mainnet code, and have been pleased with the results so far.
 We’re hyper-focused on security before launch, and want to make sure our users have a high level of trust in the protocol.
 We only get to launch once, and we want to make sure our mainnet launch goes as smoothly as possible.